gwing33/gthirty3/README.md

 - Home (About, Experience, what I do)
 - Study - Different projects I take on, will publish an article on the outcome.
 - Thoughts - Simple articles of thought.
-- Style Guide - Where all my styles come in to play.
+- Living Style Guide - Where all my styles come in to play.

 #### TODO
 - [ ] Design